The 20 Best Major Depression Doctors in Canada

 Toronto, ON, CA

-Joshua Rosenblat practices in Toronto, Canada.
+Joshua Rosenblat practices practicing medicine in Toronto, Canada.
 Mr. Rosenblat is rated as a Distinguished expert by MediFind in the treatment of Major Depression.
-His top areas of expertise are Bipolar Disorder (BPD), Major Depression, Long Haul COVID, and Severe Acute Respiratory Syndrome (SARS).
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Bipolar Disorder (BPD), Major Depression, Long Haul COVID, and Severe Acute Respiratory Syndrome (SARS).

 Distinguished in Major Depression